The Handmaid’s Tale Recap: Our Lady of Self-Inflicted Sorrows

 We also learn that the Homemaker to End All Homemakers once got arrested for inciting a riot, and she admits that she “had a temper in those days.”
 If that makes you want to see what Serena Joy was like before her wardrobe was restricted exclusively to a shade of green that belongs on a fast-food restaurant uniform, then you’re in luck!
 Because in this episode, the flashbacks belong to Serena Joy, Our Lady of Self-Inflicted Sorrows.

 It begins the same way that Offred’s flashbacks do: with love.
 She and Fred racing up the stairs on a sunny afternoon to make love, reciting racy scripture to each other as foreplay while they tear off each other’s clothes.
-Back when God was love, when the Bible was something more than more than a grave they could rob to justify atrocities in His name.
+Back when God was love, when the Bible was something more than a grave they could rob to justify atrocities in His name.

-Like Offred’s flashbacks, the hardest part is the contrast: the sheer delight in her face the moment she hears him at the door, the deep sense of intimacy that infuses all of their interactions, held up against the backdrop of their sterile distant marriage where the closest she gets to intimacy is watching him fuck another woman five feet in front of her.
+Like Offred’s flashbacks, the hardest part is the contrast: the sheer delight in her face the moment she hears him at the door, the deep sense of intimacy that infuses all of their interactions, held up against the backdrop of their sterile, distant marriage where the closest she gets to intimacy is watching him fuck another woman five feet in front of her.
 The way he barely seems to see her, barely seems to hear her, closes every door behind him as he moves through his life and never lets her in.
 How much she misses him even when he’s right in front of her.

 He respected her, once, cared what she had to say, even felt pride in her accomplishments.
 We see them at the movies, as he asks her about an article she’s working on, and she floats the idea of “fertility as a national resource, reproduction as a moral imperative.”
 Oh, shit.
 Did Serena Joy invent Gilead?
 Is the deepest, most brutal irony of this world that it was inspired by the ideas of a woman who was never given credit for them, and then imprisoned inside them?
 It’s almost too perfect, too terrible, too true.

-There have always been women who evangelized the doctrine of feminine submissiveness, of feminine deficiency.
+There have always been women who evangelize the doctrine of feminine submissiveness, of feminine deficiency.
 Women who battled against women’s right to vote, to have equal pay, to control their own bodies.
 If you spend your life in a cage, your view of the world can get warped to the point where the only kind of power you know how to claim is saying, I belong here, I should be here, I want to be here.
 As though that were choice.

 And then there is the specific tragedy of women who bootstrap their way to power through male supremacy, who find a way to achieve power and fame by promoting their own inferiority, by repackaging it as glory.
 Because what happens when the glory comes?
 Serena Joy is the endpoint of the particular brand of “feminism” that says getting yours is more important than ideology, that says a woman at a pulpit is always worthy of applause, even when she is preaching her own abasement.

-And so we see Serena Joy in the halls of power in the newly formed Gilead, shuffling her notecards and waiting to speak to the men in power.
+And so we see Serena Joy in the halls of power in the newly formed Gilead, shuffling her note cards and waiting to speak to the men in power.
 She won’t, of course; they will not have her.
 At the time, Fred was indignant.
 He still saw her as a person then.
 “I won’t give up trying,” he says.
 “You should be a part of these decisions, and I’m going to keep telling them that.”
 Moments later, when a man in a suit drifts outside talking about how all the book-learning made women get uppity and forget their real purpose, Fred says nothing.
 Because if there’s any hallmark of patriarchy, it’s a man saying something disgusting about women, and another man — a “good” man — saying nothing.

 Back in the present, ultimate hostess and stealth political operative Serena Joy has engineered an opulent, feel-good dinner for the trade delegation.
 On cue, all the Handmaids file in and get applauded at length for their “devotion” and “contribution.”
-Then there is the coup de grace: a procession of all the children that have been born in this district of Gilead, which in the context of a world where the birth rate is negative zero is basically a procession of magical unicorns.
-This is also a procession of children who have been forcibly ripped away from their mothers in front of those mothers, who are being showered with hollow cheers about how wonderful it was for them to choose this — to choose this! — so it’s a pretty fucked up evening all around.
+Then there is the coup de grace: a procession of all the children who have been born in this district of Gilead, which in the context of a world in which the birth rate is negative zero is basically a procession of magical unicorns.
+This is also a procession of children who have been forcibly ripped away from their mothers in front of those mothers, who are being showered with hollow cheers about how wonderful it was for them to choose this — to choose this! — so it’s a pretty fucked-up evening all around.

 It’s also a very effective one.
 The Mexican ambassador is enchanted by the babies, so it looks like the trade deal is on.
 Oh, and one more thing.
 It turns out that the trade deal isn’t about shipments of oranges or widgets, but rather about the one thing of value that Gilead has to offer: Handmaids.
 Yup!
-Despite all the lip service about respect and glory and virtue and blah blah blah, they’re just going to straight-up trade women as sex slaves for money.
+Despite all the lip service about respect and glory and virtue and blah, blah, blah, they’re just going to straight-up trade women as sex slaves for money.
 It’s almost like the pseudo-religious gloss that powerful men put on their decisions to control women have nothing at all to do with God and everything to do with power and profit!
 What a bizarre speculative fiction story!

 In the end, the Commander “remembers” that his wife is a human being because she helped him politically for a second, like that’s a bold accomplishment, and Offred does an end run to the Mexican ambassador with one final, dangerous admission: “I lied to you.”
 She tells her everything: the torture, the rape, the maiming, the forced births.
 But none of it matters, because it has never been about that.
 The ambassador says she is sorry — truly sorry — but she cannot help her.
 She says that there hasn’t been a baby born alive in her hometown in six years, that her country is dying.
 That turning women into an actual commodity to be bought and sold is just one of those compromises you have to make at the end of the world, when the alternative is death.

 Offred cries, and rages for a moment, and then she stops.
 How often does she think about dying?
 Is it really so hard to imagine that there are worse things than death?
 You don’t learn less about yourself when you lose everything.
 When everything is at stake, you learn more.
 Armageddon clarifies.
 And what are the men, or even the women in power, willing to do for women?
-What are they willing to do for their “values,” for “freedom” when they actually have something to lose, when they have everything to lose?
+What are they willing to do for their “values,” for “freedom,” when they actually have something to lose, when they have everything to lose?
 Look around you: nothing.